ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 nameserver 192.168.100.1
 ```

-(You may also see some secondary nameservers from the host InstaGENI site; that's OK!)
+(You may also see some secondary nameservers from the host testbed site; that's OK!)

 Finally, we can see that the client uses the gateway as the default gateway for routing purposes.
 On the client, run